cyberoblivion/co-blog/_posts/2024-04-28-add-vuejs-to-jekyll.markdown

 The `marked.parse()` function from the Marked.js library converts markdown syntax from `input` into HTML.
 This HTML displays as styled content within the output area, allowing users to visualize their formatted content in real time.

 5. Optional: Improving Performance with Debouncing
 For heavy input use cases, consider adding Lodash’s `debounce` function.
 This handy optimization limits the rate of updates, ensuring Vue doesn’t recompute `output` excessively, boosting performance during rapid typing.
+[Learn about debouncing and how it improves performance](https://css-tricks.com/debouncing-throttling-explained-examples/)